joriskampman/saxibot/logbook.md

 This components are all part of the power distribution chain.

-With help from Gerjen I have been looking for a **power supply** and found a **Tattu LiPo** battery which is used by **spooter** acccording to the label on it.
+With help from Gerjen I have been looking for a **power supply** and found a **Tattu LiPo** battery which is used by **spotter** acccording to the label on it.
 Since it was completely drained Gerjen and Mark showed me how to recharge it.

 ## recharging lipo
 ### very empty